 |Typical applications received||The School of Politics and International Relations - 545

 |Typical A-level offer||ABB (B in Welsh) excluding General Studies|

 Students need to pass 120 credits each year.
 Approximately half of these credits come from Politics and half from Welsh.

-Three A-level subjects, usually including Welsh but excluding General Studies
+Three A-level subjects, including B in Welsh but excluding General Studies

 |Other||Applications from those offering alternative qualifications are welcome.
 Please see detailed admissions and selection criteria for more information.|

 A list of commonly accepted alternative entry qualifications and admissions and selection criteria for this degree programme can be read here.

 Next intake: September each year